 The First Seduction of episode 33. <- Previous • Next -> Suppressing Utena’s memory.

 The First Seduction of episode 33 was a violation of the natural order.
-Akio exerted a powerful force through his power of illusions to ensure the seduction succeeded, and when he released the force the situation sprang partway back to what it was before.
+Akio exerted great force through his power of illusions to ensure the seduction succeeded, and when he released the force the situation sprang partway back to what it was before.
 Episode 34 is the backlash against the violation, or the snapback from the force.
 The backlash takes many forms.

 Each of Akio and Utena’s dates has a small-scale snapback in the shape of Utena’s regret and thoughtfulness.
 There is no time between the Second Seduction and the Routine Date for a large-scale backlash like the one here, but there is weaker backlash after the Routine Date.